 SECTION 6- Quorum

 a.
-A quorum for the transaction of Association business shall be sixty (60) percent of eligible voters.
+A quorum for the transaction of Association business shall be a simple majority of eligible voters.
 Only active members in good standing shall have the privilege of voting.
 A simple majority of votes cast is required for adoption of any motion in order (exception: a two-thirds vote of membership quorum is required for any modifications to the Constitution).

 ARTICLE VI - DUES